Aethylred/dynaguppy/README.md

 As Dynaguppy uses `librarian-puppet` to manage modules, most of the module subdirectories are ignored by Git, the exceptions are the `role` and the `profile` subdirectories.
 If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.hiera.erb).

-The use of roles and profiles in Dynaguppy is based on the [presentation and examples](https://github.com/hunner/roles_and_profiles) by [Hunter Haugen](https://github.com/hunner) at [PuppetConf 2013](http://puppetconf.com/), which is in turn was based on a [similar presentation](http://www.slideshare.net/PuppetLabs/roles-talk) given by Craig Dunn at [Puppet Camp Stockholm 2013](http://puppetlabs.com/community/puppet-camp#previous).
+The use of roles and profiles in the Dynaguppy Framework is based on the [presentation and examples](https://github.com/hunner/roles_and_profiles) by [Hunter Haugen](https://github.com/hunner) at [PuppetConf 2013](http://puppetconf.com/), which is in turn was based on a [similar presentation](http://www.slideshare.net/PuppetLabs/roles-talk) given by Craig Dunn at [Puppet Camp Stockholm 2013](http://puppetlabs.com/community/puppet-camp#previous).

 # Git Hook Scripts